 Employability and Professional Skills

-The Althea-Imperial Programme supports the development of women studying at Imperial.
+The We Innovate Programme is run by the Imperial Enterprise Lab and supports the business and leadership development of women studying at Imperial.
+Find out more

 The FoNS Make-A-Difference Competition is open to all Faculty of Natural Sciences undergraduates.